Cymraeg

 To manage chat settings:

-• Note: users should select ‘Verified profiles only’ to help limit contact with fake accounts.
+• select ‘Search preferences’ and work through the listed options (users should select ‘Verified profiles only’ to help limit contact with fake accounts)

 To delete your account: